Cause of Seasons

 Actual satellite imagery spliced together to create a movie illustrating seasonal changes in sunlight.
 Taken from a geostationary satellite, the Flash movie can be stopped at key points in the video to discuss solstices and equinoxes.
 It should be pointed out that the earth's axis remains fixed in its orbit around the sun and that the apparent wobble is due to changes in the circle of illumination.
 This can best be verified by looking at the position of Australia which remains constant throughout the movie.
 The animation can be rewound or paused to stress important points.

-Orbit, Declination, and Sunlight on Ground, University of Illinois ( This site may be offline. )
+Orbit, Declination, and Sunlight on Ground, University of Illinois (more info)

 Two things make this Flash animation unique.
 First, the two insets, one picturing the sun's seasonal variation in declination above the equator and other the variation of how much sunlight could actually reach the ground.
 Second, the animation is from the perspective of the southern hemisphere, a view not often taken by North American students.
 The animation can easily be rewound or paused to stress important points.